 - Super green shake: Combine 1 cup (237 mL) of spinach, 1 avocado, 1 banana, 1 cup (237 mL) of pineapple, and 1 scoop of unflavored or vanilla whey protein.

-All of these smoothies provide around 400–600 calories, along with a high amount of protein and other important vitamins and minerals.
+All of these smoothies provide around 400–600 calories, along with a high amount of protein, and other important vitamins and minerals.

-Additionally, studies have found that milk, or whey and casein combined, can lead to greater mass gain than other protein sources (4).
+Additionally, studies have found that milk, or whey and casein protein combined, can lead to greater mass gain than other protein sources (4).

-Try drinking one or two glasses of whole milk (149 calories per cup) as a snack, with a meal, or before and after a workout if you’re training for a quick 149 calories and 8 grams (g) of protein per serving (
+Try drinking 1 cup of whole milk (237 mL) as a snack, with a meal, or before and after a workout if you’re training for a quick 149 calories and 8 grams (g) of protein per serving (

 - butter and Parmesan cheese